 5. Learn to say “no”

 Saying no is a key part of learning to be assertive and honoring your needs.
 You don’t need to flat out or aggressively say “no” if the situation doesn’t call for it.
-Instead, you can try saying phrases such as “no thank you,” “I can’t,” “I’m not able to,” “Not now,” “I’m busy, sorry,” “Maybe next time,” “I appreciate the offer, but I’m unable to,” and so forth.
+Instead, you can try saying phrases such as “No thank you,” “I can’t,” “I’m not able to,” “Not now,” “I’m busy, sorry,” “Maybe next time,” “I appreciate the offer, but I’m unable to,” and so forth.
 Experiment with different ways of saying no and see what feels most resonant with your personality.

 6. Identify when people cross the line

 Another way to know when people have overstepped your boundaries is by tuning into your body.
-Try to notice when you feel sensations like butterflies in your stomach, tension, or an increase in blood pressure which will manifest as feeling flustered and hot.
-Use these sensations as triggers to help you tune into the present moment and practice assertiveness.
+Try to notice when you feel sensations like butterflies in your stomach, tension in your shoulders, or an increase in blood pressure which will manifest as feeling flustered and hot.
+Use these sensations as triggers to help you tune into the present moment and practice boundary setting.

 7. Stop overcommitting

-You are not obliged or indebted to uphold every single social commitment that you have.
+You’re not obliged or indebted to uphold every single social commitment that you have.
 Don’t try to please others at your own expense.
 Committing too much to other people and circumstances creates stress and burnout.
-Learn to say no to non-essential things like work get-togethers, parties, and other social duties that are not life-or-death.
-Read this article for further inspiration: Commitments, The Quiet Leeches of Life.

 8. Be courageous: let go of toxic friendships and relationships